Roni-Boiz/Tour-Management-System/README.md

 # Tour-Management-System
 In this repository I have build desktop application to manage tours recevied and confirmed by the guest in tour/travel agency.
 Here you can manage tours, manage guests, manage guides, manage registed hotels, manage vehicles, manage places visit by guests, and create tour reports.
 Apart from that all forms are validated and user friendly.
-To log into the system you must have valid login credential other wise you have to create a account for you by vreate account form.
+To log into the system you must have valid login credential other wise you have to create a account for you by create account form.

 ### Setup the environment 🛠
 Before you run this project make sure you have satisfy following conditions,

 1. Install Java version 1.8.0/(above) type `java -version` in cmd to verify
 2. Install MySQL Server version 8.0.15/(above) type `mysql -V` or `SELECT VERSION()` to verify
-3. Import this [Database](/smartmultiplug.sql) to your MySQL server (after import no need to keep that file in your project directory)
+3. Import this [Database](/projecttour.sql) to your MySQL server (after import no need to keep that file in your project directory)
 4. Try to open the project in your favourite text editor eg:- NetBeans IDE, if you don't see any warning or errors your are good to go

 ### Setting up the database connection 🔌